CBD for Pets

 Is the company a pet only company?

-This is important because many well know human CBD companies seem to have simply slapped a pet label on their human product with little or no consideration of how to dose that product in pets, In short, it seems that a lot of companies just want to make money off of your pet and don’t necessarily have your pet’s best interest at heart.
-Additionally, when you have questions you may not be able to talk to a veterinarian that can discuss what the potential side effects are, what drugs can be given with CBD, etc. At Dr. Fossums Pet Care these questions are routinely answered by either Dr. Fossum herself or Dr. Brian Beale, our chief medical officer.
+This is important because many well know human supplement companies seem to have simply slapped a pet label on their human product with little or no consideration of how to dose that product in pets.
+In short, it seems that a lot of companies just want to make money off of your pet and don’t necessarily have your pet’s best interest at heart.
+Additionally, when you have questions, you may not be able to talk to a veterinarian that can discuss what the potential side effects are, what drugs can be given with certain supplements, etc. At Dr. Fossums Pet Care these questions are routinely answered by either Dr. Fossum herself or Dr. Brian Beale, our chief medical officer.

 Frequently asked questions: